 The alumni network actively supports the knowledge and information transfer on the one hand between the University of Stuttgart and its alumnae and alumni, and on the other hand between the university and companies, organizations, as well as scientific, economic and social institutions.

 You would like to upgrade your personal and professional competences?
-Here you can gather information about advanced training and you will find an overview about offers by the University of Stuttgart.
+In the following you can gather information about advanced training and you will find an overview about offers by the University of Stuttgart.

 The "Center for Education and Qualifications" (zlw) of the University of Stuttgart offers needs-based and target-group-specific advanced training courses for students, scientists and other interested individuals from the economy or society.
 Students can benefit from offers in the areas of Comprehensive Key Qualifications (SQ), Studium generale (SG) and Tutors' Qualification (TQ) during their studies.
 Scientists can attend advanced trainings in the field of university didactics (HD) or participate in subject-specific courses (SimTech and NUPUS).
 Through the Studium Generale (SG), alumnae and alumni are welcome to partake in regular lectures at the University of Stuttgart.
 The coordinating center for scientific continuing education (KWW) offers seminars and workshops around the topics of project management, leadership and personal work organization.